What is The Acts 15 Experience?

-While at a meeting recently, someone mentioned “the Acts 15 experience.”
+At a meeting, someone mentioned “the Acts 15 experience.”
 Everyone else seemed to comprehend the reference, so I chose to not interrupt by asking for an explanation.

 Since then I’ve read Acts 15 and searched online for answers.
-(Google provided only a handful of matches for “the Acts 15 experience,” which weren’t helpful.)
+(An online search provided only a handful of matches, which weren’t helpful.)

 As I contemplate this, I’ve come up with some working ideas of what the Acts 15 experience might be: